Spain · tool

 Local etiquette

-- •Dinner is eaten late, typically starting around 9:30 PM or 10 PM.
+- •Dinner is typically eaten late, often starting around 9:30 PM or 10:00 PM.
+Many kitchens close between lunch and dinner.

-- •Tipping is not obligatory but appreciated for excellent service; a few extra euros or rounding up the bill is common.
+- •Tipping is not obligatory but appreciated for good service; leaving a euro or two for a meal or a few coins for drinks is common.